bhushtix/MovieREC/README.md

 # MovieREC
-Movie recommendation system based on cosine distances
+Movie recommendation system based on cosine distances, Taken the movies dataset from kaggle